-Intercept Group specializes exclusively in the Canadian youth market.
+Intercept Group specializes exclusively in the Canadian and US youth market.
 Headquartered in Toronto, we are a youth marketing agency that helps Fortune 100 brands and government organizations understand and reach this elusive demographic through an insights-driven and ROI-focused approach.
 Recognized by the Canadian Marketing Association, IAB MIXX Awards and Effie Worldwide, Intercept Group’s two award-winning youth marketing agency divisions – Campus Intercept and Consumer Intercept – help brands penetrate their point of market entry.
 Intercept Group designs and executes creative strategies that fuse online, in-store, events, partner co-op initiatives, video, above-the-line media, PR, mobile and influencers.
-Intercept Group operates one of Canada’s largest lifestyle networks; strategically leveraging high traffic venues which reach teen, students, youth and young adult consumers year round.
+Intercept Group operates one of North America’s largest lifestyle networks; strategically leveraging high traffic venues which reach teen, students, youth and young adult consumers year round.
 Intercept Group Headquarters: 251 Consumers Road, 3rd Floor, Toronto, Ontario M2J 4R3

 The youth market is constantly evolving.
 Our clients are looking to be one step ahead of their competitors, but often lack the in-house resources and intel to stay “plugged in”.
 As their youth marketing agency, we regularly conduct competitive landscape studies offering our clients insights into competitor activity, locally and globally.
 Based on best-in-class strategies and execution, our Campus Intercept division was recruited to hold the position of Canadian representative on the International Youth & Student Marketing Alliance council.
 This global network of leading youth marketing agencies was founded in Germany, and includes country representation from Denmark, Austria, Portugal, Italy and the United States.
 This international think tank allows us to truly stay plugged into global youth marketing and student marketing trends, offering clients access to an international network of youth specialist agencies for global programs.

 At the heart of our youth marketing agency is a clearly defined core purpose and core values that drive us.
 Our core purpose is to “be better”.
 It is an obsession with never-ending improvement, and drives us to push boundaries and defy convention each and every day.
 We have 4 supporting core values: Spirited.
 Integrity.
 Invested.
 Ohana.